lucialand/luciex/README.md

 ## Introduction

-Luciex is a state management library to make state management easy and fun.
+Luciex is a simplistic state management library.

 - **Simple To Start**